 Pedersen then continued her excellent form with a tie for third in the Swiss Ladies Open, before claiming three straight victories in a November to remember, eventually claiming the LET Race to Costa del Sol crown by an astonishing margin, accumulating three times as many points as runner-up Julia Engstrom.

-The amazing run of form would appear to represent a long-awaited coming-out party for an incredibly talented player, still just 24 years of age.
+This superb stretch of play would appear to represent a long-awaited coming-out party for an incredibly talented player, still just 25 years of age.

-“Obviously it’s been amazing and hopefully I can bring some form into this week,” Pedersen said.
+“Obviously it’s been amazing” Pedersen said.
 “My next goal is I would really love to be playing for Europe at the Solheim and I would love to be at the Olympics, and then I’d love to get my card back on the LPGA Tour as well, so these are the next goals for me.”

-Now inside the world's top 70, Pedersen is well on track to achieve those ambitions, and she could be set to make a major breakthrough this week at the U.S. Women’s Open as she searches for a fourth straight victory.
-When she returns to the AIG Women’s Open next year at Carnoustie, there is no doubt Emily Kristine Pedersen will be one to watch.
+Now inside the world's top 70, Pedersen is well on track to achieve those ambitions, and she could be set to make a major breakthrough.
+When she returns to the AIG Women’s Open this year at Carnoustie, there is no doubt Emily Kristine Pedersen will be one to watch.

 “I’m looking forward to it a lot.
 Carnoustie has a lot of history just like Troon.
 I remember saying to my caddie, we’d been on the range practicing at Troon and then we walked on to the first tee and I said to him ‘this is what a real Women’s Open is like’.
 You just get that feeling of history and I think it’s going to be the same at Carnoustie.”